AnkurSharma1302/GithubPublicRepoListing/README.md

 ## Github Public Repositories Listing

 Welcome to the Repositories Listing Page project!
 This project aims to provide a clean and organized web page for listing GitHub public repositories.
-[Check the webpage here](https://ankursharma1302.github.io/GithubPulicRepoListing/)
+[Check out the webpage.](https://ankursharma1302.github.io/GithubPulicRepoListing/)

 ## Features